 It’s easy to get overwhelmed with a to-do list, especially if your business or home office is a one-woman-show.
-Knowing how to prioritize and when and where to spend your energy can make you your most productive self.
+Knowing how to prioritize and when and where to spend your energy can make you so much more productive.

 - So, where do you begin?

-- How do you prioritize today’s seemingly never-ending to-do list?
+- How do you prioritize your seemingly never-ending to-do list?

-- How should you plan for the tasks in the coming months?
+- How should you plan for the tasks and goals in the future?

-Here a few simple strategies on how to prioritize, when you feel like everything on your to-do list is a must.
+Here are five simple strategies on how to prioritize, when you feel like everything on your to-do list is a must.